tslocke/hobocookbook/tutorials/agility.markdown

 	has_many :projects, :class_name => "Project", :foreign_key => "owner_id"
 {: .ruby}

-How should this effect the permissions?
+How should this affect the permissions?
 Certain operations on the project should probably be restricted to its owner.
-We'll use the `owner_id?` helper (that Hobo provides for every `belongs_to` relationship) as can save an extra DB hit:
+We'll use the `owner_id?` helper (that Hobo provides for every `belongs_to` relationship) as it can save an extra database hit.
+So, edit these permission methods in the Project model:

     def create_permitted?
       owner_is? acting_user
     end

     def update_permitted?
       acting_user.administrator? || (owner_is?(acting_user) && !owner_changed?)
     end

     def destroy_permitted?
       acting_user.administrator? || owner_is?(acting_user)
     end
 {: .ruby}

-One thing worth noting in the `creatable_by?` method.
-We assert that `owner_is? user`.
+Note that in the `create_permitted?` method, we assert that `owner_is? acting_user`.
 This is very often found in conjunction with `:creator => true`.
 Together, these mean that the current user can create their own projects only, and the "Owner" form field will be automatically removed from the new project form.

 Run the migration generator to see the effect on the app:

     $ ./script/generate hobo_migration

-Finally lets add a handy list of "Your Projects" to the home page.
+Finally, let's add a handy list of "Your Projects" to the home page.
 Edit the content-body section of `app/views/front/index.dryml` to be:

     <section class="content-body" if="&logged_in?">
       <h3>Your Projects</h3>